sdaqo/anipy-cli/README.md

 - No more Spagehtti code

 ### Notes:
-For now some (not a lot) shows's stream url is not able to be fetched because they are played from the streamsb server (e.g. sangatsu no lion) which has dirty javascript to avoid scraping.
-No patch for this is implemented yet.
+Some episodes (not a lot) are not able to be downloaded (they can be watched), because they have weird links, that I could get working but I won't bother for now because the amount of episodes that are effected is pretty low. (example: leadale ep 8)

 # Dependencies:
-- `Python 3.10`
+- `Python 3`

 - `mpv`